pangpang20/gaussdb-python/docs/basic/copy.rst

 .. warning::

-    PostgreSQL is particularly finicky when loading data in binary mode and will apply **no cast rules**.
+    GaussDB is particularly finicky when loading data in binary mode and will apply **no cast rules**.
 This means, for example, that passing the value 100 to an `integer` column **will fail**, because GaussDB will pass it as a `smallint` value, and the server will reject it because its size